NARESHDC/Module-3/Strings:Palindrome Check (Without Built-in Functions).md

-# Strings-Palindrome Check in Python (Without Built-in Functions)
+# 4:Strings-Palindrome Check in Python (Without Built-in Functions)

 ## 🎯 Aim
 To write a Python program to check whether the string `"google"` is a **palindrome** or not, without using built-in palindrome checking functions.